 Here is a classic illustration of a 4 hr pin bar setup on an uptrend.As you can see the price signals are all over the place.
 And the sky is the limit as far as rolling in the profits are concerned.
 Not to mention the fact that this reduces your stop loss by at least half.
 This will definitely do your peace of mind a whole lot of good.
 Isn’t that what we all want?

 Let’s look at another example using the GBP/JPY pair.

 Here you see bullish pin bars being manifested here.
 That’s a free 90+ pips for you to take.
 However, down in the far left corner, you’d be nuts to put in a trade in this situation.
 There is too much indecision in that corner.
 If you want to lose all your money trading in that corner, BE MY GUEST.

-That’s a wrap for ”Should I Use One and Four Hour Chart Time Frames To Confirm Daily Price Signals” A syou can see, one and four hour chart time frames can be very profitable if you know what you’re doing.
+That’s a wrap for ”Is It A Good Idea To Use One and Four Hour Chart Time Frames To Confirm Daily Price Signals?”
+A syou can see, one and four hour chart time frames can be very profitable if you know what you’re doing.
 Even more important you should know how to use the one hour/four hour time frames and when to use them.
 Using a kamikaze approach will most certainly cause you your account a lot of pain.

 Next time we’ll take a closer look calculating risk/reward ratio without blowing your bank account.
 Till then take care.

 If you’re looking to open a live trading account sign up with EasyMarkets.